Gregory Peck: 1960–1964: Continued success

 Peck's first release of 1961 was The Guns of Navarone.
-A J. Lee Thompson-directed World War II drama, it depicts Peck's six-man commando team, which includes David Niven and Anthony Quinn undertaking a mission to destroy two seemingly impregnable German-controlled artillery guns on Navarone Island.
-The team of specialists (Peck is the mountain climbing expert) needs to destroy the guns so that British ships can evacuate 2,000 trapped British soldiers across the Aegean Sea.
+A J. Lee Thompson-directed World War II drama, it depicts Peck as an expert mountain climber leading a six-man commando team seeking destroy two seemingly impregnable German artillery guns on Navarone Island.
+The team of specialists, which includes David Niven and Anthony Quinn, needs to destroy the guns so that British ships can evacuate 2,000 trapped British soldiers across the Aegean Sea.
 During filming Peck said that his team seems to defeat "the entire German army," which approaches parody, concluding that cast members had to "play their roles with complete conviction" to make the film convincing.
 The film was the top-grossing movie of 1961, and became "one of the most popular adventure movies of its day."
-It landed seven Academy Award nominations, winning for Best Special Effects; other accolades include the Golden Globe Award for Best Dramatic Movie and the BAFTA for Best British Screenplay.
+It landed seven Academy Award nominations, winning for Best Special Effects; other accolades include the Golden Globe Award for Best Picture, Drama and the BAFTA for Best British Screenplay.